wilsonify/wilsonify.github.io/content/recipes/PEACHMINT SUN TEA131.md

 2 Once the tea has steeped, get to making your drinks.
 Throw the peaches in a blender with

 the lemon juice, mint, and agave (if using).
-Add the tea and run that shit until everything is
+Add the tea and run that    until everything is

 mixed and there aren’t any peach chunks flying around.
 Taste and add more sweetener if you